 Culture, in this instance, is loosely defined as "the way things are done by a group of people," whether an ethnic group or a local church or district situation.
-A Christian leader is to demonstrate that his interest cannot be primarily directed to his own family, their comfort and security.
+A Christian leader is to demonstrate that his interest cannot be primarily directed to his own family and their comfort.
 A missionary must recognize that there are already enough differences between him or her and the constituency.
-No extra differences or barrier are needed. [ more on cross-cultural understanding ]
+No extra differences or barriers are needed. [ more on cross-cultural understanding ]

 As much as possible, we should strive to fit in with the local Christians while remaining mature Christian models, examples, and teachers.
 We must ask for God's wisdom in knowing what to accept as culturally neutral (and therefore not inherently sinful or wrong) and what to challenge as anti-Christian.